 Design Principles.
-Plantings and site features should shield views of objectionable elements of development from adjacent properties, public ways, and public spaces..
+Plantings and site features should shield views of objectionable elements of development from adjacent properties, public ways, and public spaces.

-1) Buffer plantings should be provided, as appropriate, around surface parking areas, dumpsters, service areas and necessary utility components.
+- 1) Buffer plantings should be provided, as appropriate, around surface parking areas, dumpsters, service areas and necessary utility components.
 The dimensions of buffers will be determined on a case-by-case basis depending on the site conditions and the method of screening.
-The following table lays out minimum dimensions for typical conditions.
+The following table lays out minimum dimensions for typical conditions. - 2) Retaining existing vegetation is preferred over new planting if it achieve the same purpose. - 3) Fences are not considered to be an adequate screen unless combined with plantings.